jbsimple/simple-patches/readme.md

 - Added button to open all images in new tabs (enable popups in browser for it to work).
 - Added a popups check message on above button hover.
 - Added a 'copy to clipboard' button to copy unique identifier code for photo filenames.
+- Added a button to sort all images by filename.
 - Added a delete all images button.
 - On Products, added container above the dropzone for images on children items.
   - A table prints with the item SKU and image count.